 On departing Oban, Elizabeth G is bound for the Northern Minch on the lookout for several species of whale, as well as basking sharks and dolphins.
 Given favourable conditions, our vessel will venture to the north or west of the Outer Hebrides as the best base to explore the Continental Shelf which is roughly a 4 hour steam from the Isle of Lewis.
 Other potential destinations include the Flannan Isles, St Kilda, Loch Roag and the Butt of Lewis before working our way back across the Minch, noting the difference in cetacean species seen out in the North West, compared to the Northern Minch.
 All species seen will be logged with Hebridean Whale Trust Whale Track App which will provide original, specialist research of great value to the understanding of these animals.
 Due to the expedition nature of the cruise, guests will spend more time at sea than on our other itineraries, but there will be opportunities for shore visits including the site of the Bunavoneader Whaling Station.
 Guests will of course enjoy the usual exceptional hospitality and gourmet meals from our onboard crews.

-View the blog report on the first research cruise on August 2024
+Read the report on the August 2024 cruise

 .